iamsjunaid/Conference/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for helping me complete this project.
+ - I would like to thank Microverse for helping me complete this project.

+ - Original design idea by <a href="https://www.behance.net/adagio07">Cindy Shin in Behance.</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>